opencog/sensory/examples/README.md

 you need none of this stuff.
 All this complicated glop is meant to allow simple & easier machine interaction.

+That is to say, all of these examples are much too complicated and difficult.
+The eventual goal is to automate the hooking up of sensors to motors.
+That automation layer is completely missing, just right now.
+So instead, the below demo a big complex mess of the guts of the system.
+If you think this is fugnuts complicated, you're right, it is.

 ### API Basics
 Examples that demonstrate how the API works, and the most basic usage.